izzy8799/redvision-os/README.md

 # Redvision OS
 A gaming distribution based on Arch Linux, with a linux-zen kernel and KDE Plasma.

-Please note that the system image is still being checked and is not ready for the official release.
 # Why Redvision OS?
 Pleasant and easy to use.
 The interface of the system is not difficult.
 Thanks to RedCenter, it will be easier for you to use Linux.
 You can update packages, solve problems and much more!